What Happens to Our Love When It’s Filtered Through Grief

 Thankfully, she came back to herself, and our main concern, then, was to get her out of the hospital before Covid hit Spain the way it was hitting Italy.
 There was a palpable tension in the hospital, like a storm was about to hit.
 We were nervous that someone would infect Nana while she was compromised.

 Of course, it turned out that we were the infected ones all along…

 I must have been close to the statue now.

 This was where it was supposed to be, in the back of the cemetery.
 But as I scanned the dark crypts, the left-behind photos of loved ones, the signs of decay and neglect, more memories of this past year started battering down the protective walls around my poor, vulnerable heart.

-Two more strokes after Nana’s first (but we’re no longer allowed in the hospital with her), months of throbbing pain without a solution, my mom’s hacking cough, Black people being murdered by the police and protesters being shot and anti-maskers spitting in nurse’s faces and food bank lines and evictions and covid numbers ticking up and mass graves and body bags and tear gas and assault rifles and Trump’s grubby hand on the bible and “Don’t wake up the day after the election wishing you’d done more” and fires in California near my sister and red skies and proud boys and getting my friend out of her abusive home and getting the vote out and an explosion in Beirut and —
+Two more strokes after Nana’s first (but we’re no longer allowed in the hospital with her), months of throbbing pain without a solution, my mom’s hacking cough, cops murdering Black and brown people and shooting protesters and anti-maskers spitting in nurse’s faces and food bank lines and evictions and covid numbers ticking up and mass graves and body bags and tear gas and assault rifles and Trump’s grubby hand on the bible and “Don’t wake up the day after the election wishing you’d done more” and fires in California near my sister and red skies and proud boys and getting my friend out of her abusive home and getting the vote out and an explosion in Beirut and —

 The Kiss of Death is tucked into the back, right-hand side of the oldest section of the cemetery.